Program Curriculum

 Adaptive Daily Living

-A group of persons with developmental disability learning how to use electronic devices through their instructor Trainees actively acquire practical daily living skills by participating in hands-on practice.
+Trainees actively acquire practical daily living skills by participating in hands-on practice.
 This involves tasks such as setting the table for meals, hanging up clothes, folding garments, applying lotion to the face and hands, and washing dishes.
+Communication and Language

-A group of persons with developmental disability working together on a group activity Through engaging in role play, physical activities, music sessions, case discussions, and utilizing a reward system, trainees acquire essential skills to effectively regulate their emotions and behavior.
+Through engaging in role play, physical activities, music sessions, case discussions, and utilizing a reward system, trainees acquire essential skills to effectively regulate their emotions and behavior.
 This empowers them to cultivate positive relationships with others and develop the ability to find constructive solutions to conflicts.
+Leisure and Recreation

 By participating in a wide range of projects, including paper shredding, cutting, packaging, cooking, paper quilling, painting, folding flyers, making earrings, and creating mosaic tea coasters, trainees cultivate both pre-vocational and vocational skills.
 These activities not only enhance their manual dexterity but also stimulate their creativity.